Beith Juniors F.C.: History

 During the 2018–19, Beith Juniors progressed through two preliminary rounds and the 1st and 2nd round proper to play against Championship leaders at the time, Ayr United making this the first all Ayrshire Junior and Senior Scottish Cup tie, Beith holding the Honest Men for 62 minutes before conceding then losing two goals in the last five minutes after trying to chase a result to lose 3–0.
 The club won the West of Scotland Cup in the final game of the season, beating Kirkintilloch Rob Roy in the final at Meadow Park.

-The team had been managed since April 2013 by John Millar.
-Who previously managed the club from 2008 to May 2012.

-Bryan Young was appointed as manager on 27 January 2020 replacing Millar.

-On 17 May 2022, Chris Strain was appointed the club's new manager.
+Under the management of Chris Strain, Beith won back–to–back league titles in the 2022–23 and 2023–24 seasons, but on both occasions were ineligible to participate in the Lowland Football League promotion play-offs as the club did not hold the required SFA Licence.